James Gaylyn

-James Gaylyn (born January 9, 1954) is an American-New Zealand actor.
-He is best known for his appearances in the Power Rangers franchise.
+James Gaylyn (born January 9, 1954) is an American actor and musician based in New Zealand.
+He is best known for his appearances in the Power Rangers franchise, which was an American adaptation of Super Sentai.

-Biography
+Early life

 Gaylyn moved to New Zealand with his New Zealand-born wife in 1981.
-As a blues singer and drummer, he has toured New Zealand and Australia.
+As a blues singer and drummer, he has released albums in and toured New Zealand and Australia.
+He also played drums on the OMC track "How Bizarre," which became an international hit.

+Career

 Gaylyn is best known internationally for his work on Power Rangers.
 He starred as Col. Mason Truman in Power Rangers RPM and has had a number of onscreen and voice-over roles since the show's production relocated to Auckland.
 His career has also included other international productions, including Avatar and the Netflix series Cowboy Bebop.

+Personal life

 Gaylyn lives on the North Shore of Auckland.
 His son, Elijah, is an aspiring rapper.